-At UCR, we offer a broad program that gives students the freedom to pursue any interest they may have, with a foundation in academic skills such as doing research and writing papers.
-The professors have a great passion for undergraduate teaching and are dedicated to making your studies an intellectual and social adventure.
-Professors are easily approachable after class and provide you with thorough feedback on your work.
-With a maximum of 25 students in a course, every class is small and encourages interaction.
-UCR also uses continuous assessment, meaning that you will be handing in assignments, giving presentations, writing essays, or participating in student-led class discussions throughout the semester.
+At UCR, we offer a Liberal Arts and Sciences program.
+Students, therefore, have the freedom to pursue any interest they may have by choosing from approximately 200 courses in Arts and Humanities, Science, Social Science, and Engineering.
+Students combine these into their own program, coupled with a strong foundation in important academic skills such as doing research and writing papers.
+Our professors have a passion for undergraduate teaching and are dedicated to making courses an intellectual and social adventure.
+And with an average of 21 students in a course, every class is small, encourages interaction, and professors are easily approachable after class to provide thorough feedback.
+Moreover, UCR uses continuous assessment, meaning that students hand in assignments, give presentations, write essays, and participate in discussions and debates throughout the semester.

 Keep your eyes on the stars, and your feet on the ground.